ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-65.md

 defined in Extension 2.1 to Annex 5 of the ordinances and perform an Authorization Decision Request [CH:ADR] for every Provide Document Bundle [ITI-65] request.

-The Document Recipient actor SHALL enforce a `traceparent` header to enable inspection of cross community transactions as defined in section [Trace Context header](tracecontext.html).
+The actors SHALL support the _traceparent_ header handling, as defined in [Appendix: Trace Context](tracecontext.html).

 #### Security Audit Considerations